I'm an artist, a writer, a director, a film critic and occasionally I cook. Here I will be mainly focusing on film critiquing.

 There's a new 'Invisible Man' movie out!
 I wonder if it'll be as good as when John Carpenter and Chevy Chase had a go at the material.
 Let's find out!

 Some movies tend to explore the wacky shenanigans part of what an invisible man could do; like in the 1933 original The Invisible Man.
 Others try taking a look at the hardships of what happens to a person becoming invisible, such as with Memoirs of an Invisible Man.
-Hollow Man was a film determined to create a character study on the psychology of the individual that becomes corrupt with this particular power.
+Hollow Man was a film determined to create a character study on the psychology of the individual who becomes corrupt with this particular power.
 My only issue I’ve had so far with pretty much every property to touch this subject is that none of them are all that scary.
 Don’t get me wrong, they can be fun and every now and again contain some relative suspense, but overall I’ve never been terrified of an invisible man… Until now.

 Cecilia (Elisabeth Moss) escapes the clutches of her abusive ex, but soon is met with news that he has committed suicide and leaves her with his fortune.
 Not long after though, Cecilia suspects that maybe her ex isn’t quite as deceased as she was led to believe.
 Cecilia experiences a string of strange occurrences that escalate to true danger in her daily life, as well as everyone around her.
-Once things go too far, Cecilia is determined to prove that she is being hunted by the man she once knew and he cannot be seen.
+Once things go too far, Cecilia is determined to prove that she is being hunted by the man she once knew and that he cannot be seen.

 Two Hours of Being on the Verge of a Heart Attack

-From the opening frame, I was immediately relishing in this movie.
+From the opening frame, I was relishing this movie.
 There’s not going to be any beating around the bush here, I was engaged the very second the first credit popped onto the big screen in a creative visual effect that sparked delight in my experience right off the bat.
 Subtly crafting an ominous presence from the “invisible man” himself long before he vanishes from the naked eye.
 Slowly tightening the strings of tension every second until it inevitably snaps and I am left in sheer panic.
-Seriously, from everything we, as the audience, do and do not see, the film is continuously providing details for us to fear.
-As if at any moment, our antagonist could strike and only leave our heroine in more disarray.
+Seriously, from everything we, as the audience, do and do not see, the film is continuously providing details for us to fear: as if at any moment, our antagonist could strike and only leave our heroine in more disarray.

 What works tremendously in this film is that it takes the tired horror movie trope where the protagonist is experiencing something rather absurd and potentially life threatening while everyone else around her is having a tough time understanding it, yet executes this cliché in a way that isn’t instantly aggravating to the viewer.
 We constantly see that Cecilia is trying desperately to figure out what is going on and determined to seek help, while simultaneously we see how her loved ones are also trying their best to accept and analyze what exactly she might be going through.
-No, they don’t just naively follow along that there’s supposedly an invisible man out to get her as that would be wildly goofy and unrealistic in any situation; however we see that her friends and family are still being supportive of her emotional state as humanly possible.
+No, they don’t just naively follow along that there’s supposedly an invisible man out to get her as that would be wildly goofy and unrealistic; however, we see that her friends and family are still being as supportive of her emotional state as humanly possible.
 So we’re still provided enough suspense from her situation without ever being distracted by the supporting characters becoming overly cynical douchebags only written to make the protagonist’s life more hellish.
 We get a genuine sense of friendship and bonds between all the characters so that we can understand exactly why everyone is led to their own conclusions on the matter of if Cecilia is going insane or not.

 One Smart Move